itzCozi/SafeGuard/README.md

 ## Development
-SafeGuard is still under active development for both the c++ and python versions of the app
+SafeGuard is still under active development for both the C++ and python versions of the app
-We are looking foreward to soon realeasing the c++ version but I am only a solo dev so please have patience.
+We are looking foreward to soon realeasing the C++ version but I am only a solo dev so please have patience.

 ### Contribution